 Should I include a cover letter?
-Is it really necessary?
-It’s a common question job seekers ask and one you should be asking too!
+Is a cover letter really necessary?
+These are common questions job seekers ask and one you should be asking too!

 The short answer is YES!
 You should always include a cover letter.

 Years ago, when you mailed your cover letter and resume, you knew the cover letter would be seen.
 Depending on the individual preference of the person screening/receiving the packet, your cover letter would either get read or not.
 While we are no longer mailing a hard copy of our documents, some recruiters still expect to see one.